Foreign Influence in Research

 • receipt of financial support or resources from a foreign entity.

-The following table is guidance describing NIH Pre-award and Post-award disclosures relating to the biographical sketch and other support:
+A guidance table describing NIH Pre-award and Post-award disclosures relating to the biographical sketch and other support is available.

 Disclosing Foreign Activities to NIH as Other Support